Master of Education

 Whether you’re already a teacher or looking to enter the field, the Master of Education degree can turn your passion for education into a rewarding career.

-Emmanuel’s Master of Education degree focuses on urban education and culturally responsive teaching to give you the content knowledge and pedagogical skills to teach in public and private school systems.
+Emmanuel’s Master of Education (MEd) degree focuses on urban education and culturally responsive teaching to give you the content knowledge and pedagogical skills to teach in public and private school systems.

 The program offers initial licensure in the fields of elementary teaching (grades 1-6) and middle/secondary teaching (grades 5-8 or 8-12) for biology, English language arts, history, mathematics and Spanish.
 The option for an additional endorsement in Teaching Students with Moderate Learning Disabilities is also available.